Dyalog/ride/docs/protocol.md

 ["DialogResult",{"index":-1,"token":123}] // RIDE -> Interpreter
   When the user closes the dialog without choosing an option, RIDE responds with index:-1
 ```
-:exclamation: "type" is not supported
+:red_circle: "type" is not supported

-:exclamation: Rename this to `ShowMultipleChoiceDialog`/`MultipleChoiceDialogResult` for symmetry with `StringInput`?
+:red_circle: Rename this to `ShowMultipleChoiceDialog`/`MultipleChoiceDialogResult` for symmetry with `StringInput`?

 * String input
 <a name=ShowStringInputDialog></a><a name=StringInputDialogResult></a>